 - 1. The University recognises the importance of information governance and security management.
 This policy sets out the corporate intention for the safe management of personal data and business information (Information Assets) the University handles, whether it be printed or written on paper, stored electronically, transmitted by post or using electronic means, stored on tape or disk drives, or spoken in conversation. - 2.
-The University is responsible for the care and welfare of its students, employees, faculty and contractors data and information.
+The University is responsible for the care and welfare of its students', employees', faculty's and contractors' data and information.
 As a result, much of the information we come into contact with, store and process, needs to be secure, with the potential for significant harm to be caused if that information were disclosed to people who should not have access to it, or were it not available to people who needed it. - 3.
-The University will endeavour to: - a) Protect the Information Assets from all threats, whether internal or external, deliberate, or accidental, to ensure business continuity, minimise organisational damage and maximise return on investments and organisational opportunities. - b) Safeguard the information the University holds about the people we care for, including students, employees, contractors, and visitors. - c) Meet our obligations under relevant legislation including the Data Protection Act 2018
+The University undertakes to: - 3.1 Protect the Information Assets from all threats, whether internal or external, deliberate, or accidental, to ensure business continuity, minimise organisational damage and maximise return on investments and organisational opportunities. - 3.2 Safeguard the information the University holds about the people we care for, including students, employees, contractors, and visitors. - 3.3 Meet our obligations under relevant legislation including the UK Data Protection Act 2018